What is the training in psychotherapy?

 What are the didactics like at Vanderbilt?

-Each year for both classes there is a an afternoon of seminars taught by various faculty members including psychiatrists, clinical psychologists, and researchers.
+Each year for both classes there is an afternoon of seminars taught by various faculty members including psychiatrists, clinical psychologists, and researchers.
 Trainees have protected time during these lectures where they are expected to roll their pagers to covering trainees or faculty members.

 Are fellows sufficiently prepared for the ABPN board examination?